CitizenCaine

 Cainespotting

-Several sources describe Michael Caine's role in Wrong Arm of the Law as an uncredited bit-part.
-It's fairer to say he's an uncredited extra.
-Although two biographies (possible quoting each other) define his role as "constable in background at police station", I can't see him at all in any of the station scenes.
+Several sources describe Michael Caine’s role in Wrong Arm of the Law as an uncredited bit-part.
+It’s fairer to say he’s an uncredited extra.
+Although two biographies (possible quoting each other) define his role as ‘constable in background at police station’, I can’t see him at all in any of the station scenes.